 BIG Blogging Takeaways from October

 It’s important to have a support network.

 This is my own first month working on the blog full-time.
 Granted, I took a family vacation my first week off my day job.
 And, I was sick for five days after that.
 But after those little speed bumps, I put forth 110% effort (which is the absolute minimum to put in when you start working for yourself).
 I pumped out a ton of projects within a one-week period – projects that previously sat on my to-do list for weeks and weeks.

 At a day job, you have your coworkers to bounce ideas off of.

 What about now?
-Luckily, in addition to throwing ideas at Mike, I also had my lifelong best friend and a support network of fellow bloggers to bounce ideas off of.
+Luckily, I have a support network of fellow bloggers to bounce ideas off of.

 Collaborating with other bloggers is incredible.

 One of my favorite small bloggers is Sammy from Well and Wealthy.
 I look forward to opening the raw and totally real emails she sends to her newsletter list each week.
 She talks about real problems she faces with her blog, as well as any solutions for those problems she finds online.